 - Take the GRE and earn a score between 148 and 160

-- Meet with an academic advisor to determine eligibility for the combined degree program
+- Meet with an academic advisor to determine eligibility for the Combined Bachelor's/Master's Pathway

 The American Criminal Justice Association-Lambda Alpha Epsilon is devoted to continuing high levels of professionalism in all areas of criminal justice.
 Any student committed to the field of criminal justice is invited to participate.
 The chapter holds regular meetings to provide members opportunities to exchange ideas and information.
 The Lambda Chapter of ACJA has much to offer students, including a pistol team, a crime scene team, and an academic team.

 Scholarships, Awards, and Financial Aid